steveromm/cheatsheet/README.md

 Currently, this site utilizes HTML, CSS, Git and Github, but as I learn new languages and concepts they will be added as well.
 I'm looking at you, Javascript!

+## Crunchy Tunes
+As a thank you to anyone who may have perused my wildy novice code, I've provided a fun playlist I found on spotify.

 by Steve